 These coming years will be crucial for shaping Russia’s future in the decades to come.
 We must all understand that the life of our future generations and our prospects as a country and nation depend on us today and on our real achievements in building a new economy and developing modern living standards, on our efforts to look after our people and support our families, on our determination in developing our vast expanses from the Baltic to the Pacific, and on our ability to become a leader and centre of gravity for the whole of Eurasia. – Putin’s Inaugural Speech, Kremlin 2012

 Ukraine is a Foreign Policy disaster for Putin.
-Yanukovich was, for a time, his own man.
-It’s no secret that Yanukovich has stolen and pillaged Ukraine and her resources for himself, lining his own pockets, building exquisite mansions and all the trappings typically found in the home of an Oligarch.
+Yanukovych was, for a time, his own man.
+It’s no secret that Yanukovych has stolen and pillaged Ukraine and her resources for himself, lining his own pockets, building exquisite mansions and all the trappings typically found in the home of an Oligarch.
 But for a time, he did not always do Putin’s bidding and on a few occasions even told Putin where to go.
 However, on that faithful November weekend last year, a few weeks before the planned signing of the EU association agreement, he was paid a visit by Lili-Putin.
-Accounts of Putin opening up a file and laying down threats and an ultimatum to Yanukovich abound.
+Accounts of Putin opening up a file and laying down threats and an ultimatum to Yanukovych abound.
 Granted they are hearsay, but it’s not by coincidence that the agreement was never signed.
-Which sounded the death knell for Yanukovich.
+Which sounded the death knell for Yanukovych.
 But why force Ukraine towards Russia?

 There are a few reasons.
 Firstly, Putin can no longer reliably depend on a rising standard of living in Russia to secure his people’s affection.
 Moreover, in the long term the emergence of the United States as a natural gas exporter likely spells the end of Gazprom’s role as the guarantor of Russia’s internal stability.
 As the standard of living among Russia’s middle-class withers, resentment of the Kremlin elites’ corruption, wealth and autocracy will inevitably boil.
 Putin’s sudden turn to matters of national identity, the Russian soul and the Russian family suggests that he is effectively adopting a compensatory ideology that can sustain his rule.
 Ultra Nationalism in Russia is now rife.
 And Lili-Putin has always identified with and admired Stalin.
 By recreating a quasi nouveau-Soviet Union, in a way appeals to Putin’s ego.